v-i-s-h/MAB.jl/README.md

-# MAB.jl - A Package Bandit Experiments
+# MAB.jl - A Package for Bandit Experiments
 This package provide a framework for developing and comparing various Bandit algorithms

 ## Available Algorithms